Lab Members

 Staff

-Leo (he/him) is a project manager at the FAST Lab.
-He holds a Bachelor of Arts in Psychology from the University of British Columbia and has a keen interest in the intersections between clinical and health psychology.
-Outside the lab, Leo enjoys running, reading non-fiction, and exploring the amazing Vancouver food scene.
+Leo (he/him) is a lab manager and research coordinator at the FAST Lab.
+He holds a Bachelor of Arts in Psychology from the University of British Columbia and has a keen interest in health behaviour promotion and statistical methods.
+Outside the lab, Leo enjoys running, reading non-fiction, and exploring new restaurants in Vancouver.

 Alumni